cristianrz/human-sort/README.md

-# rank
+# human-sort

 Rank anything by answering pairwise comparisons.

-Given a list of options, `rank` asks you to compare them two at a time and produces a full ranking.
+Given a list of options, `human-sort` asks you to compare them two at a time and produces a full ranking.
 It uses mergesort under the hood, so the number of questions is O(n log n) — the minimum possible for a comparison-based sort.

 ## Use cases